 8. Positive Self-Talk

 Giving yourself love and positive affirmations can go a long way.
 Often, overthinking and intrusive thoughts can lead to negative self-talk and pessimism, which can further hurt your mental state.
-It is especially important that you give yourself love and positive affirmations.
-While it can feel awkward to start saying these things to yourself, it can go a long way in helping you recover and regulate your emotions.
+While it can feel awkward to start saying these things to yourself, using positive affirmations and self-love can go a long way in helping you recover and regulate your emotions.

 9. Let Go of “What-If” Thinking